oeh77/grepper_contributor_coin_contract/README.md

 When the GRPC tokens are swapped for SOL the contract will burn the GRPC therefore keeping the value of the GRPC coins the same.

-*Note: SOL can be swapped for almost any currency on a number of exchanges such as coinbase.*